 There are numerous hiking trails on the island through the mountains that keep guests busy throughout the day when they are looking for adventure.

 Antigua is home to Nelson’s Dockyard, frigate birds, and lots of sailing.
 This slice of heaven has white sandy beaches and swaying palms as far as the eye can see.
-It is placed along English Harbour and has a long history that visitors appreciate who come to see the dockyard and the military fort, Shirley Heights.
+It is placed along English Harbour and has a long history with visitors who see the dockyard and the military fort, Shirley Heights.

-Antigua is also home to one of the most famous white sands beaches in the Caribbean, Half Moon Bay which has some of the best sunset views and is located perfectly as a destination.
+Antigua is also home to one of the most famous white sand beaches in the Caribbean, Half Moon Bay, which has some of the best sunset views and is located perfectly as a destination.
 It has a nice balance between remoteness and being close to the capital.

 Antigua is also one of the more budget-friendly locations that are great for those looking for a quick getaway or a family vacation where they can enjoy activities, views, and lots of great memories.

 Among the many Caribbean islands, the Bahamas is probably the most visited and featured as a top destination in any Caribbean travel guide.
-Most of the regular flights coming into the Caribbean islands will come through the airport in the Bahamas.
+Most regular flights into the Caribbean islands will come through the airport in the Bahamas.